elinaRosato/finalProject-React-CoderHouse/README.md

 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again! :D

+oat logo:
+Oat by Edwin PM from NounProject.com
+Bowl by Flatart from NounProject.com
 -->

 <!-- PROJECT TITLE -->